QiduFu/mlClassical/README.md

 <a name='2'></a>
 ## 2 Acknowledgement
-These are assignments completed by Coursera's Machine Learning Specialization by Andrew Ng at Stanford and DeepLearning.Ai.
+These are assignments completed for the Coursera's Machine Learning Specialization by Andrew Ng at Stanford and DeepLearning.Ai.
 The course is available at: https://www.coursera.org/specializations/machine-learning-introduction.
 The code base, dataset, and problem statements are from the course.
 The code is written by myself.